 In the wake of Senate Bill 4-D and the Florida Building Safety Act, the requirements for building safety have never been stricter.
 For property owners and facility managers, infrared is no longer optional—it is a mandatory component of your building's Milestone Inspection and Recertification.

 At All Home Meters, we provide expert-level Miami infrared electrical inspections that exceed regulatory standards.
-Unlike inspectors using entry-level tools, we combine the authority of a Professional Engineer (P.E.) with the diagnostic precision of a Level II Certified Thermographer (ASNT SNT-TC-1A aligned).
+Unlike inspectors using entry-level tools, we combine the authority of a Professional Engineer (P.E.) with the diagnostic precision of a Level III Certified Infrared Thermographer (Infraspection Institute ASNT SNT-TC-1A & ISO 18436-7 aligned).

 Mandatory Requirements for 400 Amp Services